OpenDSA/OpenDSA/RST/en/PL/SLang2TTK.rst

 Practice TTK
 ------------

-This problem will help you get comfortable with the TTK technique.
+The following problem will help you get comfortable with the TTK technique.
 To earn credit for it, you must complete this randomized problem correctly three times in a row.